wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-the-difference-between-computer-science-cs-and-computer-engineering-coe">What is the difference between computer science (CS) and computer engineering (CoE)?</h2>
-CSE is the Department of Computer Science and Engineering.
+<a id=105></a>CSE is the Department of Computer Science and Engineering.
 We offer majors in both computer science (CS) and computer engineering (CoE) .

 It's generally true that computer science is more focused on software and computer engineering on hardware, but it's not always that simple.
 One colleague ([Jon Turner](https://engineering.wustl.edu/faculty/Jon-Turner.html)) puts it this way:
 * Computer scientists think about solving problems using software.